La Feria Celebrations in Málaga 2018

 What is the reason for la Feria?

 Five hundred and thirty-one years ago, on August 19th , the Catholic Monarchs King Ferdinand and Queen Isabel conquered the city of Malaga ending eight centuries of Moorish rule.

 And we are still celebrating the Christian conquest of the city over 500 years later with the biggest street party in southern Europe- the Feria of Málaga!
-By taking a simple Malaga walking tour you could live the only remnant of any religious commemoration during the fair, a colourful pilgrimage of horses and carriages on the first day of the fair which start at the City Hall and makes it way to the Iglesia de la Victoria where a mass is celebrated in honour of la Virgen de la Victoria- whose statue was presented to the city by the Catholic Monarchs in 1487.
+The only remnant of any religious commemoration during the fair is a colourful pilgrimage of horses and carriages on the first day of the fair which start at the City Hall and makes it way to the Iglesia de la Victoria where a mass is celebrated in honour of la Virgen de la Victoria- whose statue was presented to the city by the Catholic Monarchs in 1487.

 When is the fair of Malaga?